Install

 micromamba install -c conda-forge hatch

-Entering hatch env show will show the available environments:
+hatch env show will show the available environments:

 Standalone